gugarosa/libras_decoder/README.md

 ### Download Pre-Trained Hand Detection Models

 The first step to recognize the gesture alphabet lies in identifying and tracking hand's movement.
-To accomplish such a procedure, one needs to pre-train its hand detection model (usually performed with the Egohands dataset) or [download](http://recogna.tech/files/libras_decoder/models) our pre-trained models.
+To accomplish such a procedure, one needs to pre-train its hand detection model (usually performed with the Egohands dataset).

 ### Train and Evaluate Classification Model

 After detecting and tracking the hand's movement, it is possible to snapshot the hand and pass it through a classification network, such as a Convolutional Neural Network.
-To accomplish such a step, one needs to [download](http://recogna.tech/files/libras_decoder/data) the available datasets and pre-train its classification model.
-We currently offer a modified version of the LIBRAS dataset provided by [LASIC/UEFS](http://sites.ecomp.uefs.br/lasic/projetos/libras-dataset), which holds 28 distinct gestures.
+To accomplish such a step, one needs to download the LIBRAS dataset provided by [LASIC/UEFS](http://sites.ecomp.uefs.br/lasic/projetos/libras-dataset).

 With the dataset in hands, one can pre-train its classification model using the following script: